-The County may retain appropriate staff or a contract consultant to provide third p arty critical review of all hydrologic reports related to monitoring.
+The County may retain appropriate staff or a contract consultant to provide third party critical review of all hydrologic reports related to monitoring.

 Sec.
 10-4.418.
-Habitat conservation management plan compliance.
+Habitat Conservation Plan Compliance.

-All surface mining operations shall be consistent with applicable components of complement the preservation and enhancement measures in the Yolo County-Habitat Conservation Plan/ Natural Community Conservation Plan (HCP/NCCP).
-Mining operators with lands designated as having a moderate to high potential for use as mitigation areas in the HCP shall be encouraged to participate in the Developer HCP Participation Options, including use of lands as mitigation sites.
+All surface mining operations shall be consistent with applicable components of the Yolo Habitat Conservation Plan/ Natural Community Conservation Plan (HCP/NCCP).

 Sec.
 10-4.419.
-Haul roads.
+Haul Roads.

-An operator may only haul on the approved haul routes identified in their permit, and must remain on State Routes thereafter within Yolo County, unless making a local delivery.
+Trucks accessing a mining site to pick up a load, or leaving a mining site to deliver a load, are restricted to the approved/designated haul routes identified in the operator's permit which applies to the route taken from the mining site access/driveway to a state /federal highway.
+If a truck subsequently exists the state/federal highway while within Yolo County, this too may only occur on an approved/designate haul route.
+This applies to all truck trips serving the mining site, unless making a local delivery.
 Those portions of designated truck haul routes that include County-maintained roads shall be posted as such, in accordance with the Public Works Department, to facilitate law enforcement and public safety.
 Private truck haul routes or conveyors shall be used to transport material within the mining site, in order to reduce impacts to public roads.

 Sec.
 10-4.419.1.
-Hazardous materials storage
+Hazardous Materials Storage